riscv-steel/riscv-steel/docs/traps.md

 ## Trap handling in Steel

-Exceptions and interrupts are handled by a trap handler routine stored in memory (your software must provide one).
+Exceptions and interrupts are handled by a trap handler routine stored in memory.
 The address of the trap handler first instruction is configured using the **mtvec** register.
 Steel supports both direct and vectorized interrupt modes.
-More information on interrupt modes and configuration of the **mtvec** register can be found in [RISC-V specifications](https://riscv.org/specifications/).

 When a trap is taken, the core proceeds as follows: